Votto hits 36th homer, Reds top Pirates 6-3 in season finale

+PITTSBURGH (AP) — The hangover from being officially eliminated from the playoffs last week threatened to blunt the significant strides the Cincinnati Reds made in 2021.

+One big gut check by rookie pitcher Reiver Sanmartin and one last big swing from Joey Votto instead sent the Reds into the offseason with something akin to momentum.

-PITTSBURGH (AP) — Joey Votto capped off a resurgent season by hitting his 36th home run, Nick Castellanos reached the 100-RBI plateau for the second time in his career and the Cincinnati Reds topped Pittsburgh 6-3 win on Sunday.
+Sanmartin wriggled out of a bases-loaded, no-out jam with minimal damage in the first inning, Votto capped off a resurgent campaign by blasting his 36th home run and the Reds topped Pittsburgh 6-3 on Sunday.

-Rookie Reiver Sanmartin (2-0) beat the Pirates for the second time in as many starts as Cincinnati finished over .500 (83-29) over the course of a 162-game season for the first time since 2013.
+Votto’s three-run shot off Cody Ponce (0-6) in the fifth helped Cincinnati snap a four-game losing streak as the Reds finished over .500 (83-79) over the course of a 162-game season for the first time since 2013.

+The Reds were in playoff position in late August but saw their hopes of playing beyond Oct.
+3 officially end last Tuesday with a loss to the Chicago White Sox.
+Three more losses followed heading into the finale.

+The lingering emotional hangover vanished thanks to a solid performance by the 25-year-old Sanmartin and a finishing flourish from the 38-year-old Votto.

+“To put ourselves in the position that we did, every single guy on our team should be very proud of that,” Reds manager David Bell said.
+“We have a lot to look forward to.
+A lot to build on.”

-Votto’s three-run shot off Cody Ponce (0-6) during Cincinnati’s four-run fifth inning gave the 38-year-old first baseman 99 RBIs on the season, his highest total since 2017.
+Votto’s shot gave the 38-year-old first baseman 99 RBIs on the season, his highest total since 2017.
 Aristedes Aquino added his 10th home run for the Reds, who spoiled Pittsburgh’s last chance to earn a series sweep.

+“To get a win on the last day and do it the way we did it, a lot of individual efforts, a lot of guys that have great seasons and were able to finish strong … was just really impressive,” Bell said.

-The Pirates capped off their third straight last-place finish in the NL Central by falling to 0-16 this season when having an opportunity to every game of a series.
+The Pirates capped off their third straight last-place finish in the NL Central by falling to 0-16 this season when having an opportunity to win every game of a series.
 Pittsburgh’s 61-101 mark is the franchise’s worst since 2010.

 Pirates shortstop prospect Oneil Cruz hit his first major-league home run in the ninth a day after having two hits in his big-league debut on Saturday night.

-Michael Chavis added three hits for the Pirates.
+“This kid’s got some severe leverage and talent,” Pirates manager Derek Shelton said.
+“It’s really nice to get a chance to look at him for two days.”

 Pittsburgh starter Mitch Keller allowed one run in three innings.
 The 25-year-old remains a bit of an enigma three seasons into his career.
 Once considered one of the team’s top pitching prospects, Keller went 5-11 with a 6.17 ERA.

 The Pirates are still in the early stages of a top-to-bottom makeover.
-While there have been signs of progress at the minor-league level, the major-league product remains underwhelming.
+While there have been signs of progress at the minor-league level and Shelton praised the organization’s culture shift, the major-league product remains underwhelming.

 Pittsburgh scored the fewest runs (610) and hit the fewest home runs (124) in the majors by considerable margins.
 The pitching staff was one of three teams — fellow cellar-dwellers Arizona and Baltimore were the others — to post a team ERA north of 5.00.